 Take the Lead – Know the Facts – Fight the Flu

 Because children and infants do not have fully developed immune systems, they fall among the more at risk.
+Sadly, there has already been one flu-related death: a 4-year-old boy in California who had underlying health problems.
 If you have a child 6 months or older, ask your pediatrician about giving them the flu vaccine.
 If your child has a chronic ailment, consult your pediatrician as these children are at further risk because the flu can lead to more severe complications.
-Flu.gov reports that on average, “20,000 children under the age of 5 are hospitalized for flu related complications,” each year.
+Flu.gov reports that on average, “20,000 children under the age of 5 are hospitalized for flu related complications each year.”

 - Most important, if you are sick, stay home.
 Avoid going to work or school.
 Reduce other forms of contact with people.

 - Avoid close contact with people who are sick.

 - Be sure to wash your hands often, to reduce the spread of germs.